onespacemedia/cms/docs/links-app.md

 # The Links app

-The Links module provides a new page content type named "Link" which allows you to have a navigation item without a page associated - it will redirect to an arbitrary URL.
+The Links module provides a content model named "Link" which allows you to have a navigation item without a page associated - it will redirect to an arbitrary URL.

 ## Configuration